nikhilbadyal/docker-py-revanced/README-ORIGINAL.md

 16. Make your Action has write access.
 If not click [here](https://github. com/nikhilbadyal/docker-py-revanced/settings/actions).
 In the bottom give read and write access to Actions.
     <img src="https://i.imgur.com/STSv2D3.png" width="400">
+17. If you want to patch reddit apps using your own Client ID.
+You can provide your Client ID as secret `REDDIT_CLIENT_ID` in `GitHub secrets`.

 Thanks to [@aliharslan0](https://github.com/aliharslan0/pyrevanced) for his work.